 Why is Scanning the Cornea Important?

 It is essential that the cornea is scanned before and after surgery.
 Accurate scans of this part of the eye will tell surgeons whether your eye is fit for treatment.
-Together with other forms of eye mapping it will help your surgical team devise bespoke treatments to treat eye conditions you may have.
-After surgery it is used to measure success of procedures you may have undergone.
+Together with other forms of eye mapping, it will help your surgical team devise bespoke treatments to treat eye conditions you may have.
+After surgery, it is used to measure the success of procedures you may have undergone.
 Its importance cannot be overstated.

 The History of the Orbscan IIz